lcmaguire/protoc-gen-fkit/info.md

 - way to have the actions within the components be customizatble ( iface or pass in a func)
 - id generation / new struct
+- lower or uper case for .Svelte
+- format generated code

 ideas